chihacknight/chihacknight.org/_posts/events/2017-05-23-civisanalytics.md

 In order to help the Robin Hood Foundation figure out how best to target its resources and do outreach through canvassing and community organizing, Civis used Census data from the [American Community Survey](https://www.census.gov/programs-surveys/acs/) to identify which areas had a high number of eligible participants who were not claiming benefits.

 Civis used models to improve our estimates and bring in additional information about the communities.
-In this talk, Kelly Kreft, Advik Shreekumar, and Ola Topczewska will discuss how they approached the problem, data and modeling challenges we encountered along the way, and introduce some of the findings from their work!
+In this talk, Kelly Kreft, Advik Shreekumar, and Ola Topczewska will discuss how they approached the problem, data and modeling challenges we encountered along the way, and introduce some of the findings from their work.